dodokek/Hash-Table/README.md

 Pretty much the same result.
 If I had to choose from Rotate Hashes and previous Hash functions, I would definitely picked Rotate Hashes.

-However, we have much more effecient and complicated function...
+However, we have much more efficient and complicated function...

 ### Murmur hash